-Everyone thinks of burgers for 4th of July, but not necessarily bison burgers on this iconic National Holiday.
+Everyone thinks of burgers for the Fourth of July, but not necessarily bison burgers on this iconic national holiday.
 If you’ve never had bison, you are truly missing out because it is a leaner, nutrient-dense alternative to ground beef that is tasty AND good for you.
 Kick your burgers up a notch with a great rub like Stubb’s Steak Rub, which adds bold garlic and ancho chile flavor.

 These bison burgers layer Stubb’s Rub, blue cheese, bacon, and Stubb’s Sticky Sweet Bar-B-Q sauce and caramelized onions to form a creamy, salty and spicy-sweet taste explosion in every bite.
 Stubb’s Sticky Sweet Bar-B-Q Sauce is a sweeter, thick Bar-B-Q sauce that is made with brown sugar and molasses and complements the salty bacon in this burger.
 Pair with some good dill pickles and for a little crunch and you have a burger made in heaven.